 Cryptoxanthin refers to a substance composed of two related molecules, alpha-cryptoxanthin and beta-cryptoxanthin which are carotenoids that protect the cells from the damaging effects of free radicals and provide a source of vitamin A. They also help to reduce inflammation in the body so are a useful nutrient for those with fibromyalgia.

-Natural sources of cryptoxanthin are:
+Highest sources of cryptoxanthin in alphabetical order

 NOTE: Cryptoxanthin is a fat-soluble nutrient that must be consumed with a little oil in order to be absorbed.